 In converting an idea or a concept into a commercial product, a number of development stages are required.
-The closer the idea or the concept to a product, the lower the technical risk but the greater the effort and cost expended.
+As an idea or concept is developed into a commercial-ready product, technical risk reduces, but the effort and cost expended increases.
 In our research and development program, the first phase is conducting exploratory research and feasibility studies.
 In this phase the idea is investigated by a small focused team to establish the viability of the concept as the base for a product.
-Once this hurdle has been passed, the project enters the development phases, which include building prototype strips and instruments, finalizing the product design, carrying out extensive testing, creating the required documentation and developing or validating the manufacturing processes.
+Once this hurdle has been passed, the project enters the development phases, which include building prototype strips and instruments, finalizing the product design, carrying out extensive testing, creating the required documentation and developing or validating the product manufacturing processes.
 This requires a larger group of people and a higher use of materials compared to the research phase, so is typically more expensive, but necessary to be able to commercialize a product.